phylotastic/phylotastic/outreach/outreach_strategy.md

 ## Vision

-The Phylotastic project establishes a central role in the community of practice focused on the challenge of disseminating tree-of-life knowledge.
+Scientists, educators and the general public see the Phylotastic project as the go-to resource for getting expert knowledge of species relationships.
+The project establishes a central role in the community of practice focused on the challenge of disseminating tree-of-life knowledge.
 We establish ties to related projects and offer helpful feedback.
 We pursue mutually beneficial collaborations.
-We are the go-to resource for disseminating phylogenetic knowledge.

 ## Goals

-Some things we want to accomplish
+Some things we want to accomplish by reaching out:
-* thousands of scientists and educators are aware of our tools and see them as useful
+* thousands of scientists and educators are aware of our tools
 * tens of thousands have seen or used trees delivered phylotastically
 * potential collaborators are aware of our project
    * academic collaborators